Applied Genetic Technologies Corporation (AGTC)'s Financial Results Comparing With Seelos Therapeutics Inc. (NASDAQ:SEEL) | New Business Observer

 Profitability

-Table 2 represents Applied Genetic Technologies Corporation (NASDAQ:AGTC) and Seelos Therapeutics Inc. (NASDAQ:SEEL)’s net margins, return on equity and return on assets.
+Table 2 has Applied Genetic Technologies Corporation and Seelos Therapeutics Inc.’s return on assets, return on equity and net margins.

 |Net Margins